From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “It must be nice living this close to nature.”

-“It is, the thing about it though, is each day has a charm, a hidden beauty if you’re willing to slow down and see it but there’s also a brutality in how nature behaves, every living thing is just a random wisp away from killing you or you killing it.
-After a while you learn to see a symmetry, a certain beauty.”
+“It has its charm, a hidden beauty if you’re willing to slow down and see it.
+There’s a brutality about it though that’s for certain, the unseen way every living thing is either trying to kill you or you’re trying to kill it.
+After a while you learn to appreciate the symmetry.”

 “Everything alright?”
 Darwin asks Vincent once Ilene’s inside.

 “I mean between you two.
-I sensed something amiss as soon as I picked you guys up.”
+I sensed something as soon as I picked you guys up.”

-Vincent can’t hide is disappointment in his Pandora’s Box being opened.
+Vincent can’t hide his disappointment in the Pandora’s Box Darwin’s determined to open.
 “You always were good at that sort of shit.”

 “Well?”

-Vincent walks to the edge of the courtyard, to occupy the space Ilene just vacated.
-“We’ve been trying to conceive,” he slowly confesses, “for quite a while actually and it’s putting a lot of stress on things.
-Medically the problem’s with her but she blames me.
-At first, I let her because I could see how hard it was for her, lately though, things are starting to get weird.”
+Vincent walks to the edge of the courtyard occupying the space Ilene just vacated.
+“We’ve been trying to conceive.
+For quite some time now.
+It’s putting a lot of stress on our marriage.
+Medically the problem is with her, but she blames me.
+At first, seeing how hard it was, I let her blame me.
+Lately though, things are getting weird.”

 “How?”